lklok66/ice/objc/demo/iPhone/library/README.txt

 ZeroC hosts a server for this demo on demo2.zeroc.com.
 The iPhone client connects to this host by default.
-The deployment on demo2.zeroc.com accepts both secure and non-secure connections using Glacier2.
-Direct connections to the library session manager are not permitted on demo2.zeroc.com.
+The deployment on demo2.zeroc.com accepts both secure and non-secure connections using Glacier2 or direct connections to the library session manager.

 SSL Notes